naninovel/docs/docs/en/guide/managed-text.md

 ## Script Text

-It's possible to get managed text values directly from naninovel scripts.
+It's possible to get managed text values directly from scenario scripts.
 This could be handy, when it's required to use some text in the script expressions and the text should be localizable.

 Create a managed text document named "Script" and add records using keys with `T_` or `t_` prefix.
 It's now possible to reference the values in script expressions; eg given the following records in the "Script" managed text document: